-The report was previously updated in March 2019.
+The last version of this report was previously updated in April 2022.

 Detention of asylum seekers

 - Lack of data: There is still no data available on how many asylum seekers were held in detention or how many rejected asylum seekers left the country upon receiving an order to leave the country.

 - Detention under Dublin: 1,183 persons were detained on the detention ground of a Dublin transfer as the condition of Art 28 (1) (2) of the Dublin Regulation were viewed as fulfilled.

 Content of international protection